Spina Bifida Home Care in SW Fort Worth/Burleson, TX

 Catheterization and Neurogenic Bladder Management

 Clean intermittent catheterization (CIC) is a cornerstone of daily care for most individuals with myelomeningocele.
-Our skilled nurses are trained in proper CIC technique for both pediatric and adult patients, catheter care education for family caregivers, and monitoring for signs of urinary tract infection — a common and serious complication in this population.
-We coordinate with urology specialists at Huguley Medical Center and other area providers to ensure catheterization schedules align with the patient's individualized urological care plan.
+Our skilled nurses are trained in proper CIC technique for both pediatric and adult patients.
+They provide catheter care education for family caregivers and monitor for signs of urinary tract infection — one of the most common and serious complications in this population.

 Bowel Management Programs